 Be careful with so-called “free” apps

 Especially when there is a premium version of the same application, a free one will usually include a lot more ads.
-This is how you will be wasting data without even realizing.
+This is how you will be wasting data without even realizing it.
 This could all be saved by simply purchasing the premium app if it’s not very expensive – something under $5 shouldn’t be a big deal.
 You may also want to check if you really need these apps, and in case you realize they’re not all that important, remove them.

 Manually close your applications

 Except for using a lot of data, this also consumes your battery.
 You may have noticed that even though you aren’t using a certain application or service at the moment, this one is still open in the background.
-This causes your phone to work harder in order to keep all the open apps running, and it also uses some of the 3G data.
+This causes your phone to work harder in order to keep all the available apps running, and it also uses some of the 3G data.

-Therefore, use the Home key on the iPhone and press it twice to see all of your open apps.
-You can then simply click on the x to close them or pull them towards the upper part of the screen to get rid of those one by one.
+Therefore, use the Home key on the iPhone and press it twice to see all your open apps.
+You can then simply click on the x to close them or pull them towards the upper part of the screen to get rid of that one by one.
 You can do the same in a similar way on other types of smartphones.

 Track the data usage

 As mentioned before, being able to track how much data you’ve been using is the key to making things easier.
-This will allow you to see when you’re using more data, and which apps are making this happen.
+This will allow you to see when you’re using more data and which apps are making this happen.
 You will then know which ones you need to uninstall or when you should be looking for alternatives.

 Avoid updating apps on 3G/4G

 The same as you should generally avoid streaming or downloading things over your own 3G/4G, you should also stay away from making updates.
-By updating an app, you will be downloading a wide amount of new settings and files that make this one work properly, so this will probably eat up quite a lot of data.
+By updating an app, you will be downloading a vast amount of new settings and files that make this one work properly, so this will probably eat up quite a lot of data.